KaiPereira/build-a-devboard/JOURNAL.md

 ![Pasted image 20250930162537.png](journal/Pasted%20image%2020250930162537.png)

 Now let's start off with the basic question, what's an SoC!
 An SoC or system on chip, basically has all the basic components like SRAM, processors, USB controllers, and other peripherals you'll break out onto your board.
-The RP2040 is a good starting microcontroller, because the datasheets are simple, it's low-cost, has good on-chip memory and is really flexible with plenty of IO's.
+The RP2040 is a good SoC to start with, because the datasheets are simple, it's low-cost, has good on-chip memory and is really flexible with plenty of IO's.

 Now let's get right into it, we'll be using KiCad for this tutorial, and I would suggest completing the hackpad tutorial and maybe a keyboard before trying to make your own devboard, not because you won't be able to make it, but you'll understand how it works a bit better.